-The Faculty Recruitment Diversity Initiative was created to better support departments and units in the recruitment process as they work to diversify their units.
+The PIPES program was created to better support departments and units in the recruitment process as they work to diversify their units.

 The goals of the IDEA committee are to consolidate the Councils’ institutional data requests and to refine and contribute to related analyses.

 NCFDD is a nationally-recognized independent organization dedicated to supporting faculty, particularly under-represented faculty, post-docs, and graduate students in making successful transitions throughout their careers.

 Partners with leading universities and foundations to accelerate the ideas and public impact of underrepresented thought leaders, including women.

 Council for Racial and Ethnic Equity & Diversity